Blepharoplasty (Eyelid Surgery): Procedure, Risks & Cost

 Now that we’ve covered why you may need eyelid surgery and the risks you can expect before going through it — let’s talk about the procedure in detail.

-Blepharoplasty is usually performed in a daycare setting under local anaesthesia.
-However, this may differ depending on your doctor.
+The procedure is usually performed in a daycare setting under local anaesthesia (this may vary depending on your doctor).

-After the blepharoplasty, you may experience some problems like pain, discomfort, irritation and vision problems.
-These usually subside on their own.
-You must maintain proper hygiene around your surgical site and avoid frequent touching or rubbing your eyes.
+Maintain proper hygiene around your surgical site and avoid touching or rubbing your eyes.

 Have regular follow-ups with your ophthalmologist following the blepharoplasty.